Keven McKenna

 Keven Alexander McKenna (c.
 1944 – March 4, 2022) was an American lawyer and politician.

 McKenna was born in Westerly, Rhode Island and graduated from Westerly High School.
 He went to Georgetown University, Georgetown University Law Center, and Syracuse University.
 He served as a Rhode Island Assistant Attorney General.
-McKenna served in the Rhode Island House of Representatives from 1979 to 1985 and was a Democrat.
-He died on March 4, 2022, at the age of 77.
+He was a candidate for Lieutenant Governor of Rhode Island in 1976 and Rhode Island Attorney General in 1978 but lost in the Democratic primary both times.